-The fall is a great time to visit Hawaii.
-The prices will be lower, school is back in session which means less families traveling together, which equates to more open lounge chairs poolside!
+The fall is a great time to visit Hawaii/ One reason is that prices will be lower, school is back in session which means less families traveling together, which equates to more open lounge chairs poolside!

 A lot of people decide to rent cars to explore the island.

 For our first trip to Maui, we opted not to rent a car, but if I were to go back and visit I would be open to it.
 Our thought behind not renting a car was that we only had limited time on the island, and we thought that we wouldn’t venture from the resort too much during this trip.
 There is also the extra costs of renting a car and paying for parking which can be around $35/day at most hotels.
 So for those reasons we decided against renting a vehicle.

 But we met lots of people that did decide to rent cars and felt completely safe and had fun visiting neighboring towns as well as driving in the mountains.